gordonwatts/func_adl_servicex_type_generator/README.md

 * [ ] First release of package (documentation on how to run and build, pushing type info to pypi, making it easy to use, etc.)
 * [ ] For version 2 plan out support for a flat ROOT `TTree` file.
 * [ ] Figure out how to deal with multiple systematic errors requested at the same time, in different parts of a query (waiting for combiner predicates in the underlying func_adl).

+Deferred to later (they are now in github issues in the `xaod_usage` project):

+- Photons (head of 21.1 can't run on DAOD_PHYS at the moment)

 ## Development